STScI-MIRI/miri_dithering_sims/README.rst

   on a SkyCube created using the previous notebook.
 Main change is the dither pattern.
 A number available in mirisim_dithers subdirectory created with the above instructions.

+- Sims notebooks: Each subdirectory in the Sims directory has a notebook for running the simulated data through the full imaging pipeline.
+For this to work, the detectory images from the simulation directory must be copied into a subdirectory called stage0.
+In addition, subdirectories stage1, stage2, and stage3 need to be created.